 The Innovation Trimester (I-Tri) is a new program where Loomis students spend a term outside of their regular classes identifying and solving problems in the local Windsor/Greater Hartford area.

-Members of the Class of 2019 at Loomis will participate in the inaugural I-Tri in the spring of 2019.
+Members of the Class of 2019 at Loomis are currently participating in the inaugural I-Tri.

-Students will practice human-centered design and learn project management techniques and skills.
+Students practice human-centered design and learn project management techniques and skills.